New multivariate tests for assessing covariate balance in matched observational studies: A brief review of two-sample tests based on similarity information

-The edge-count test has been applied to assess covariate balance in several studies \citep{heller2010using, mchugh2013hospitals}.
-However, the generalized edge-count test can lead to wrong conclusions under the setting of observational studies.
-Consider the scenario that the matching is done perfectly.
-If we construct a MST on the observations, most edges would be connections between the two groups, i.e., both numbers of within-sample edges would be small.
-The test in \cite{chen2016new} also rejects in this scenario as these numbers also significantly deviate from their null expectations.
-This issue does not exist for testing two random sample because perfect matching for two randomly selected samples happens with extremely low probability.
-However, this is common in matching, especially when the matching is done well.
+From Table \ref{tab:CF}, we see that the generalized edge-count test is behaving properly before matching in that its size is about equal to the desired .05.
+Intuitively, after matching, the covariates should be even more balanced than before and the size should be at most .05.
+However, after matching, the generalized edge-count test has a very high rejection proportion.
+This is counterintuitive, but the reason lies in how the test was constructed.
+Consider the scenario that the matching is done very well.
+If we construct a MST on the observations, many edges would be connections between the two groups, i.e., both numbers of within-sample edges would be small.
+The test in \cite{chen2017new} rejects in this scenario as these numbers significantly deviate from their null expectations.

-In the following, we propose tests that have substantial power under both scenarios (a) and (b), while tending not to reject in the scenario that the matching balances the covariates.
+In the following, we propose tests that have substantial power under both scenarios (a) and (b), thus gaining power over existing similarity tests of covariate balance assessment, while tending not to reject in the scenario that the matching balances the covariates well.